 In fact, wearing work boots has been a part of the regulation in the US.
 It should be followed at all times to ensure every worker’s safety while working.
 Lawsuits involving workplace safety isn’t only time consuming and expensive but they can also cost your company’s permits and licenses.

 When you think about safety shoes for the workplace, heavy-duty footwear such as steel toe boots may come to mind.
 But there are many kinds of shoes that are designed to make jobs safer.
 Some are designed to give arch support; some have a soft toe or hard toe protection.
 Then there are safety work boots that are designed to give a worker extra traction when working with exposure to slips, trips, and falls.
 Finding the correct foot protection for the jobs in your workplace requires a risk assessment to determine what kinds of hazards a worker could be exposed to—such as slipping, falling, sharp or heavy objects—pose a threat to your employees’ feet.
 It will then be possible to select the right shoes or boots for the job that ensures the right protection for workers' feet.

 1.Prevent the injure of falling objects

 When workers carry heavy materials and have pushed long and heavy labor, falling objects is a common hazard that causes crushing injuries to feet.
-Wearing the right foot protection like hard or steel toe boots can effectively prevent the issue to happen.
+Wearing the right foot protection like hard or steel toe work boots can effectively prevent the issue to happen.